 Turned out I didn't have mono, but I had something called “hypothyroid”.
-I asked what the heck that was (I mean, up until that point I had been super healthy), and he said it was some sort of autoimmune disease and that there was absolutely nothing we could do about it.
-I just had to take a pill – he prescribed Levothyroxin (generic Synthroid) and told me to come back in a month to get tested again to make sure my medication levels were ok.
+I asked what the heck that was (I mean, up until that point I had been healthy – or so I thought), and he said it was some sort of autoimmune disease and that there was absolutely nothing we could do about it.
+I just had to take a pill – he prescribed Levothyroxine (generic Synthroid) and told me to come back in a month to get tested again to make sure my medication levels were ok.

 Anyway – after my youngest was born I was having such a hard time keeping up with my kids.
 Every day I'd come home from work and it was all I could do to make it to the couch.
 I couldn't play with them.
 I couldn't chase them around.
 It was such an effort just to even move from the couch to the floor to play.
-It was the worst, because I knew I wasn't the mom I wanted to be.
+It was the worst because I knew I wasn't the mom I wanted to be.

-I finally found a functional medicine practitioner in the hopes that he would help me figure out what was wrong with me from the very root cause.
-With his help I found that I was Celiac (an autoimmune disease cause by being allergic to gluten), and that instead of “hypothyroid”, I had an autoimmune condition called Hashimoto's Thyroiditis.
+I finally found a functional medicine practitioner in the hopes that he would help me figure out the root cause of what was wrong with me.
+With his help, I found that I was Celiac (an autoimmune disease caused by being allergic to gluten), and that instead of “hypothyroid”, I had an autoimmune condition called Hashimoto's Thyroiditis.

 Within a year I was feeling better than I had been in over 15 years!
 It was an incredible transformation.
 I successfully put my Hashi's and Celiac into remission and suffer no more of the symptoms.

 Has it been all unicorns and rainbows?
 Heck no. But it's still so much better than it had been, and I'd do it all over again if I had to.

-We are all very lucky to be living in this time of health awareness and healthy food that actually looks and tastes good.
+We're all very lucky to be living in this time of health awareness and healthy food that actually looks and tastes good.
 15-20 years ago we would have been relegated to the weird fringe.
 But these days we can join so many others in getting healthy in a much more fun, satisfying way.